afiodorov/keepOneColor/README.md

 ## KeepOneColor

 A small utility for removing all but one color.
-Could be used in preprocessing of images for subtitle extraction.
+Could be used in preprocessing of images before extraction of subtitles.

 Example: